RegainFlow/vending-analytics/CONTRIBUTING.md

 ### What is This Project?

-The **Subcontractor Risk & Opportunity Scorecard** is an AI-powered vendor risk assessment platform designed for construction and procurement teams.
+The **Supplier Risk Assessment & Performance Dashboard** is an AI-powered vendor risk assessment platform designed for procurement and supply chain teams.
 It provides:

 - **Real-time Risk Scoring**: Automated vendor assessment across financial health, safety records, project performance, and compliance
 - **AI-Driven Analysis**: Mock AI analysis for vendor evaluation (previously integrated with Gemini AI)